Early Rising in Toddlers: Tips to Stop Early Wake-Ups

 You need to intervene and coach him to sleep later.
 The longer you endure early risings, the harder it is to change the pattern.
 Better you address it now, even if it takes a few weeks to see results.
 Once they’re older, it can take months.

-Make sure your early riser is getting enough daytime sleep because nap deprivation can cause poor night sleep and early awakenings.
+Make sure your early rising toddler is getting enough daytime sleep — nap deprivation can cause poor night sleep and early awakenings.
 Younger toddlers (12 to 18 months) generally take two daytime naps, while older toddlers take one afternoon nap.

 When your early bird stirs, go to his room immediately.

-Even if he doesn’t doze off again-and not all babies will at first-do not turn on the lights or get him out of his crib until 6:00 a.m. no matter how much he protests.
+Even if he doesn’t doze off again — and not all toddlers will at first — do not turn on the lights or get him out of his crib until 6:00 a.m. no matter how much he protests.
 Getting him up earlier, while it is still dark, sends a confusing message and is another example of intermittent reinforcement.

 Stay in Your Child’s Room